How to Negotiate Salary for Your Next Career Move

 Why why is it important to discuss salary?

-What happens if I am satisfied with the offer without negotiation?
+What happens if I am completely satisfied with the deal I received with no negotiation?